Applying to the Program - Applications Open September 11, 2025

 Writing Sample

-Letters of Reference
+Two Letters of Reference

-Letters of reference are vital components of an application package.
+Two letters of reference are vital and required components of an application package.
 They should primarily address your academic ability to carry out your proposed research project.
 Passion for a topic is appreciated, but does not guarantee successful completion of the program.
 Letters should provide honest and critical assessment of an applicant's abilities, particularly with respect to reading and writing at a PhD level and any kind of engagement you have had with Indigenous Studies or Indigenous research contexts.
 Communication skills (oral and written) are vital for working with colleagues, engaging with scholarship, completing comprehensive exams, conducting research, and writing and defending a dissertation.

 Student Accessibility Services (SAS)

-- Incoming graduate students seeking accommodation should register with SAS in order to receive a formal accommodation.
-It is recommended incoming students register two months in advance of the start of term, (i.e. register July 1 for September 1 term start).
+- Incoming graduate students seeking formal accommodation with Student Accessibility Services (SAS) should register with SAS.
+It is recommended that incoming students register two months in advance of the start of term, (i.e. register July 1 for September 1 term start).
 Booking early is advisable.
+You can register with SAS prior to getting an acceptance letter.

 - Following your appointment, you will receive a formal letter of accommodation from Student Accessibility Services.
 The Director of Graduate Studies will be copied on this letter.